wochap/hints/README.md

 ## Setup

-1. Hints uses ydotool for mouse movement sto support both wayland and x11.
+1. Hints uses ydotool for mouse movements to support both wayland and x11.
 Ydotool has a service that must be started:

 NOTE: There is currently an issue when using the drag feature with ydotool (if you are using the drag feature in a file manager you might notice your input becomes locked up.
 If this happens you will need to quit hints by switching to another [tty session](#development-tips) or restarting your system).
 This is not a bug with hints, but rather a bug with ydotool as it can be replicated without hints.